scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 The original users can use the case class `Person` as before, all the methods that existed before are present unmodified after this change, thus the compatibility with the users is maintained.

-A regular case class not following this pattern would break its users, because by adding a new field some methods (which could be used by somebody else) change, for example `copy` or the constructor itself.
+A regular case class not following this pattern would break its usage, because by adding a new field changes some methods (which could be used by somebody else), for example `copy` or the constructor itself.

 ## Versioning Scheme - Communicating compatibility breakages